 Murder and manslaughter are some of the most serious charges that can be brought against a person.
 If you or a loved one are facing either, please seek legal assistance immediately.
 With these cases, time is of the essence.
 Prosecutors will vigorously pursue these charges and the consequences of a guilty verdict can be detrimental.

-At Stewart, Murray and Associates Law Group, we will be the advocate you need.
+At SMT Legal, we will be the advocate you need.
 We know how scary it can be to face these charges, so let our years of experience comfort you as we work to build your defense.
 When you need a homicide charges attorney, call us today.

 This Is Serious